Writing in the Disciplines

 - Passing UW 1020 is a prerequisite to receiving WID credit for a course.
 A WID course taken before or simultaneously with UW 1020 will not count toward the WID requirement.

 - Students may receive WID credit for up to four WID credits in a single semester.
 They may take more than one WID course simultaneously, but only four credits per semester will count toward the WID requirement.

 - Summer Sessions I and II count as a single semester.
 Only up to four credits of WID taken during a summer semester will count toward the WID requirement.

 - Students may take as many WIDs as they wish.

-- The two WID courses can be in the student's major, minor or a related field, but they do not have to be; many students choose to take more than two WIDs and count them toward other requirements.
+The six WID credits can be in the student's major, minor or a related field, but they do not have to be; many students choose to take more than six credits of WID; they overlap with most other requirements.

-- We recommend that students take one WID course in the sophomore year and one in the junior year.
-However, students may choose to take WID courses as late as the senior year.
+We recommend that students take 3 WID credits in the sophomore year and 3 in the junior year.
+However, students may choose to take WID credits as late as the senior year.

-- Transfer students with 30 or more credits who have taken 4-6 credits of English composition and who have been approved for exemption from UW 1020 are still required to take two WID courses.
-If you believe you qualify for an exemption, review the exemption requirements.
+Transfer students with 30 or more credits who have taken 4-6 credits of English composition and who have been approved for exemption from UW 1020 are still required to take 6 credits of WID.